Télétoon Rétro: History

-The channel was launched on September 4, 2008 as Télétoon Rétro, promoted with select programs airing on Télétoon on Saturday and Sunday nights at 7:00pm EST. An English-language counterpart, Teletoon Retro, had already been on the air since October 1, 2007.
+Télétoon Rétro launched on September 4, 2008, and promoted with select programs airing on Télétoon on Saturday and Sunday nights at 7:00pm EST. An English-language counterpart, Teletoon Retro, had previously launched on October 1, 2007.

 Along with Teletoon Retro, Télétoon Rétro rebranded on February 4, 2013.
-On March 4, 2013, Corus Entertainment announced that it would acquire Astral Media's 50% ownership interest in TELETOON Canada Inc. The purchase was in relation to Bell Media's pending takeover of Astral, which had earlier been rejected by the CRTC in October 2012, but was restructured to allow the sale of certain Astral Media properties in order to allow the purchase to clear regulatory hurdles.
+On March 4, 2013, Corus Entertainment announced that it would acquire Astral Media's 50% ownership interest in Teletoon Canada Inc. The purchase was in relation to Bell Media's acquisition of Astral, which had earlier been rejected by the CRTC in October 2012, but was restructured to allow the sale of certain Astral Media properties in order to allow the purchase to clear regulatory hurdles.
 Corus' purchase was cleared by the Competition Bureau two weeks later on March 18.
-On December 20, 2013, the CRTC approved Corus' full ownership of TELETOON Canada Inc. and it was purchased by Corus on January 1, 2014.
+On December 20, 2013, the CRTC approved Corus' full ownership of Teletoon Canada Inc. and it was acquired by Corus on January 1, 2014.

 On March 24, 2014, Télétoon Rétro launched Télétoon Rétro HD, a high definition simulcast of the standard definition feed.

 On April 16, 2015, Corus Entertainment announced that it had acquired long-term, Canadian multi-platform rights to Disney Channel's programming library; the cost and duration of the licensing deal were not disclosed.
-Alongside the licensing deal, Corus announced that it would officially launch a Canadian version of Disney Channel; the service will consist of linear television channels in English and French, along with TV Everywhere and video-on-demand services for digital platforms.
+Alongside the licensing deal, Corus announced that it would launch a Canadian version of Disney Channel; the service consisted of linear television channels in English and French, along with TV Everywhere and video-on-demand services for digital platforms.

-It was decided that instead of launching a new channel to coexist with Télétoon Rétro, Télétoon Rétro itself would be rebranded as the French-language Disney Channel.
-On September 1, 2015, Télétoon Rétro was replaced with Disney La Chaîne, to coincide with the launch of its English-language counterpart, Disney Channel.
+In August 2015, it was announced that Télétoon Rétro, along with its English-language counterpart, would close on September 1, with Télétoon Rétro rebranded as the French-language Disney Channel.
+On September 1, 2015, Télétoon Rétro closed and was replaced with La Chaîne Disney to coincide with the launch of its English-language counterpart, Disney Channel.